The technical problem behind Sociail is not "add AI to chat."

 The problem is shared context.

-If people and AI agents are going to collaborate in a room, the system has to know what room it is in, what work is happening, what history matters, what artifacts are authoritative, what permissions apply, and what actions require approval.
+If people and AI participants are being brought into the same room, the architecture has to track the visible room context: what work is happening, what history matters, which artifacts are authoritative, what permissions apply, and what actions require approval.

 That is a different architecture from a standalone chatbot.